 Choosing the right toolkit reduces friction.
 A shared whiteboard app with live cursors invites spontaneous sketches.
 A lightweight ticketing board with custom tags signals readiness stages.
 And a transparent file system prevents duplicate work.
 Combine at least three tools that cover planning, execution, and reflection without overlap.

 Limit the number of apps to fewer than five to avoid switching costs.
-Store login information securely and document key workflows in a single wiki.
-This setup helps any newcomer onboard in just a few clicks instead of days.
+Store login information securely and document.

 Assessing Culture and Making Adjustments